Gaining professional orientation and networking

-Due to the Corona pandemic, people are currently no longer able to come together.
-Therefore, we are currently offering Online-Job-Shadowing (duration: approximately one to two hours) as an alternative to a face-to-face meeting.
+Due to the Corona pandemic, people could no longer come together freely.
+Therefore, we offered online job shadowing (duration: approx. one to two hours) as an alternative to a face-to-face meeting.

 She first introduced herself and her job and provided details regarding the studies she pursued before entering the job market, and her sector specifically.
 I was later given a brief overview of how she landed the position she currently has, and, upon my request, she illustrated her typical day and the activities and tasks she's engaged with.
 She also talked a bit about her specific employer.
 I was really pleased with the fact that what she described really resonated with my idea of “ideal job" and with my aspirations and interests so far, so I'd say our match for the Job Shadowing program was really great and well thought.